acceleratedscience/omgui/docs/molviz.md

 ## Demo Interface

-Use the demo interface to see what options are available and how to compose your URL.
+Use the demo interface to experiment and learn how to manually compose your URL.

 http://localhost:8024/viz/mol